 This article was first published here and has been reproduced on MENAbytes with author’s permission.

-Lahore-based business-to-business ecommerce platform Zarya has raised $1.7 million in a pre-seed round led by…
+Lahore-based Colabs has raised $3 million in a seed round led by Indus Valley Capital,…

-Lahore-headquartered business-to-business fresh produce marketplace Tazah has raised $2 million in a pre-seed round co-led…
+Lahore-headquartered business-to-business fresh produce marketplace Tazah has raised $4.5 million in fresh funds (in an…